 Also called ΔΣ-converter or ΣΔ-converter, this is one of the most used method to get high resolution analog to digital converters (ADC) at a certain speed.
-This is included in many microcontrollers displacing the typical SAR standard converter.
+Nowadays is often included in the microcontrollers displacing the typical SAR standard converter.

-The working principle of the ΔΣ-adc is the use of the incremental method.
+The working principle of the ΔΣ-adc is the charge balancing, by using incremental steps.
 This converter is in reality based on a 1-bit converter, which iterates.

 - Highest linearity